Community gathers for peaceful protest in Kewanee

 "I came out here today because I need to make a change.
 I cannot live with this.
 This is not going to stand with me.
 I'm out here and you need to hear my voice and I'm not going to be silenced," Nolan said.

-“Injustices that are happening around the world, the police brutality, it just really hurts me to see that maybe that could be me one day and I don't want that to be me.
+“The injustices that are happening around the world, the police brutality, it just really hurts me to see that maybe that could be me one day and I don't want that to be me.
 I don't want that to be anybody that I love,” Saucedo said.
 “I just want to share awareness of what's going on and just the systemic racism that's in the nation”

 Saucedo also said people can make a difference from anywhere.